coppolam/swarmulator/README.md

     .\swarmulator 10

 #### Setting up the runtime parameters
 Swarmulator uses a configuration file called `parameters.xml` in order to load run-time parameters.
-These are loaded when Swarmulator starts.
+These are loaded when Swarmulator starts, without having to re-build!

 `parameters.xml` is to be found in in the `conf` folder.

 Here you can edit all the run-time parameters.
 These are described below:

-* `simulation_updatefreq`: Refresh-rate of the simulation.
+* `simulation_updatefreq`: Refresh-rate of the simulation (Hz)
 * `simulation_realtimefactor`: Simulation real-time factor.
+The higher the faster, up to whatever your computer can handle, since eventually the mutex synchronization will win, which is particularly relavant for large numbers of robots.

 * `window_width`: Height of the animation window (in pixels)
 * `window_height`: Width of the animation window (in pixels)
-* `scale`: Scale of the Agents drawn
+* `scale`: Scale of the agents drawn in the animation window
 * `mouse_drag_speed`: Sensitivity of the mouse during drag-and-drop actions.
 Use 1.0 for a 1 to 1 feel.
 * `mouse_zoom_speed`: Sensitivity of zoom function to motion of the scroll wheel.
 * `animation_updatefreq`: Frame-rate of the animation.

 * `logger_updatefreq`: Log-rate.
 If the logger thread is activated, then this will create a text log at the indicated rate (with respect to the simulation time).

+* `policy` : This is the (relative) path to a file that holds the specifics of a policy (if your controller needs one, else it's not relevant).
+For instance, it can be a txt file holding the probability of doing something, or the weights of a neural network.
+* `fitness`: This specifies the fitness function that would like to use (if relevant to your application).
+Please see the file for the current options ```sw/simulation/fitness_functions.h```, and feel free to implement your own!
+    To use it, specify the name of the fitness function.
+For instance
+    ```<fitness>aggregation_clusters</fitness>``` will measure how aggregated the swarm is.

-#### Adding your own runtime parameters
+#### Adding your own additional runtime parameters
 It is possible to easily add your own runtime parameter to Swarmulator.
 This can be done into three quick steps.
 1. Open `conf/parameters.xsd`.
 Here you declare the new parameter as an additional XSD element.